alex180500/QuantumReservoirComputing.jl/README.md

 - Quantum states (especially qubits), quantum measurements, correlations and entanglement
 - Very fast partial trace interface for qubits and general multipartite systems
 - Various quantum utils functions, quantum encodings and quantum hamiltonians
-- QRC and QELM algorithms
+- Basic QRC and QELM algorithms
 - Simple neural networks via [Flux.jl](https://fluxml.ai/Flux.jl/stable/)
 - Some simple complex network and graph theory functions

 > [!IMPORTANT]
 > This package is under early development.
 The API may change frequently, some feature are not yet implemented, and the documentation is still a work in progress.
-If you have any questions feel free to [open an issue](https://github.com/alex180500/QuantumReservoirComputing.jl/issues/new/choose).
+If you have any questions feel free to [open an issue](https://github.com/alex180500/QuantumReservoirComputing.jl/issues/new/choose) or contact me via email at [alessandro.romancino@unipa.it](mailto:alessandro.romancino@unipa.it).

 ## Example Usage